Cameron Fowler

 Cameron Fowler (born 4 July 1993) is a Western Australian former representative lightweight rower.
-He was an Australian national champion and represented at the 2017 World Rowing Championships.
+He is a multiple Australian National Champion and represented Australia in 2013,2014,2017 and 2018.

 Club and state rowing

 Fowler was raised in Perth, Western Australia and educated at Wesley College, Perth where he took up rowing.
 His senior club rowing was from the Swan River Rowing Club.